dragonbleapiece/Paperwork/README.md

 ![Recursion](/pictures/Recursion.PNG)

-Paperwork implement recursive drawing with another element named ThisBox.
+Paperwork implements recursive drawing with another element named ThisBox.
 ThisBox refers to its parent box that is a Recursion box and can only be placed inside of it.
 Changing its transformation parameters give results like fractals.
 You can vary the number of recursions and uncheck the Restrained Level Recursion box.

 ##### Number of Recursions